 By Car (Parking)

 Medford Campus – There are several parking lots on campus, including Dowling Hall Garage (419 Boston Avenue, Medford, MA) and Cousens Parking Lot (161 College Avenue, Medford, MA) .
-Families will not have to pay for parking during move in.
+Families will have a four hour period to park for free during any early move in dates.
+Families will not have to pay for parking during move-in on August 28 and September 2.
+Families will also not have to pay for parking if they attend Matriculation on September 3.

 A map of the Medford campus and parking lots is available on the Orientation Program for Parents.